-Figure 10 below indicates that the Fund's Total Quoted Equities portfolio has around a 12% lower exposure to clean technology than the weighted portfolio benchmark.
-This measure should be viewed with some caution as there appears to be a moderate positive correlation in the dataset between sectors that have a high carbon intensity (or a higher weight in fossil fuel reserves) and those that have a higher weight in clean technology.
-For example,
+Figure 11 indicates that the Fund's Total Quoted Equities portfolio has around a 9% lower exposure to clean technology than the blended portfolio benchmark.
+The Fund notes that this measure should be viewed with some caution as there appears to be a moderate positive correlation in the dataset between sectors that have a high carbon intensity (or a higher weight in fossil fuel reserves) and those that have a higher weight in clean technology.
+For example, Utilities and Oil & Gas are the sectors with the third and fourth highest weight in clean technology.
+This correlation means that it may be difficult to have a diversified portfolio that is simultaneously carbon efficient, is underweight fossil fuels, and overweight clean technology.
+The Fund's exposure to clean technology should increase as result of the recent decision (not included in the results above) to invest in Global Sustainable Equities.
+Furthermore, the analysis takes no account of the Fund's unquoted on-shore & offshore, solar and hydro renewable energy infrastructure investments.

-5 Certain information ©2021 MSCI ESG Research LLC.
+&lt;sup>5 Certain information ©2019 MSCI ESG Research LLC.
 Reproduced by permission.

-6 Certain information ©2021 MSCI ESG Research LLC.
+&lt;sup>6 Certain information ©2019 MSCI ESG Research LLC.
 Reproduced by permission.